 gap in Black's wall.
 47 shuts White out, and 48

 prevents the capture of 46.
 Strictly speaking the game

 is over at this point, since there is nowhere that either

-player can play to increase his own territory
+player can play to increase their own territory

-or decrease his opponent's.
+or decrease their opponent's.
 Black would like to

-play at 50, but if he did so, the Black stones would
+play at 50, but if Black did so, the Black stones would

 have only one liberty, and White would capture them